-How to Plan a Trip to Italy (March 2026)
+How to Plan a Trip to Italy (May 2026 Guide)

 So you’ve booked your flights.
 Maybe you’ve started a Pinterest board.
 You’re dreaming of pasta, piazzas, and golden afternoon light — and honestly?
 You should be.
 Italy is magnificent.